CephalofairGames/frosthaven-faq/index.md

 **Which deck do my summons (like Boneshaper skeletons) draw from?** All summons draw from their summoner's deck.

+**If I draw multiple Heal Ally (or Heal Self) modifier draws, do they combine into one heal, or is each one separate?** They all combine into one heal ability, but you can either combine them to heal one target, or split them up to heal two or more.
+All heals to one target are combined into a single heal, and are not treated as multiple Heal 1’s.

+**If I draw an attack modifier for a summon's attack that refers to something that doesn't make sense for it, for example gaining one of my tokens or a reference to one of my summons, how is this resolved?** All class-specific mechanics are controlled by the summoner, even when drawn by a summon.
+You gain the benefits of these attack modifier cards.

 ![divider-narrow](/assets/images/divider2.png)

 ### <a name="page_54" class="page-number">5.4</a> Negative Conditions